DworkinLab/Bio720/IntroductionMarkdownAndVersionControl/Bio720_IntroductionMarkdown.md

 ![alt text](http://www.phdcomics.com/comics/archive/phd052810s.gif "PhD Comics 1323, Copyright Jorge Cham")

 So the best thing to do is decide from the outset on a useful and clear way to organize your project and your files (and using version control to avoid the problem above).
-Your book (Bioinformatics Data Skills) goes over this in detail, and another good resource is [here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424), [here](http://nicercode.github.io/blog/2013-04-05-projects/), or [here](http://www.carlboettiger.info/2012/05/06/research-workflow.html).
+Your book (Bioinformatics Data Skills) goes over this in detail, and other good resources are [here](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424), [here](http://nicercode.github.io/blog/2013-04-05-projects/), or [here](http://www.carlboettiger.info/2012/05/06/research-workflow.html).
 However, here is my own short and sweet version of it.
 Each project should be organized into its own folder, with a specific (and common for all projects) set of sub-folders:

 ```bash
 /ProjectName